thomazyazima/thomazyazima.github.io/week-2/5-responsive-design/readme.md

 If you are using chrome, you can open the Chrome Dev Tools and start resizing the browser window.
 This will display the pixel dimensions in the top right of the screen.

+Here is a checklist to get you started:

+  - change static pixel dimensions to percentages
+  - move navigation links (Home, Profile, Stuff, Pictures) from side bar to top bar under header
+  - Optimize Picture width for smaller screen sizes.
+We should be able to see the whole picture and not scroll
+  - make the text centered and with good spacing on either side to facilitate reading on the mobile screen
+  - Make the title HEADER fit smaller screens

 Here is a comprehensive resource on media queries: [MDN docs on media queries](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries)

 Here is a website that compiles examples of great usage of media queries: [mediaqueri.es](http://mediaqueri.es/)